Sheudz/SharpNet/README.md

 - **Description:** Registers a callback to be invoked when a message with a specific packet identifier is received.
 - **Arguments:**
-  - `string packetId`: The identifier of the packet to listen for.
+  - `string packetid`: The identifier of the packet to listen for. null allowed
+  - `TcpClient specificClient `: The identifier of the packet to listen for. null allowed
   - `Action<TcpClient, string> callback`: A callback method that will be invoked when a message with the specified packet identifier is received.
-The callback receives the message and the `TcpClient` object as arguments.
+The callback receives the message and the `TcpClient` object as arguments. null allowed
 - **Returns:** `void`

 **Example**:
 ```
-server.Listen("TESTREQUEST1337", async (TcpClient client, string message) =>
+server.Listen(packetid: "TESTREQUEST1337", specificClient: client, callback: async (client, message) =>
 {
     Console.WriteLine($"Received message: {message}");
     await server.SendMessage(client, "response1337", $"Response to: {message}");